 Another difficulty inherent to void detection is the need for accurate redshift measurements.
-While this calls for larger, and ideally complete, galaxy spectroscopic surveys, these tend to cover only small areas of the sky.
+Reliable redshifts demand larger, and ideally complete, galaxy spectroscopic surveys, which tend to cover only small areas of the sky.
 Photometric galaxy surveys, such as the Panoramic Survey Telescope and Rapid Response System ~\citep[Pan-STARRS;][]{Chambers2016}, the Dark Energy Survey~\citep[DES;][]{flaugher}, and the upcoming Vera C. Rubin Observatory Legacy Survey of Space and Time~\citep[LSST;][]{Ivezic08}, on the other hand, can provide observations covering larger areas.

-Beyond these studies of cosmic voids, or the common study of the galaxy clusters that occupy the nodes of the cosmic web, the characterisation of the filaments that connect them can also be of great interest.
+Beyond these studies of cosmic voids, or the more common study of the galaxy clusters that occupy the nodes of the cosmic web, the characterisation of the filaments that connect them can also be of great interest.
 The filament between clusters Abell 0399 and 0401, for example, has been shown to host quiescent galaxies and hot gas, and to emit in radio~\citep{bonjean2018, govoni2019}.
 Automated detection of filaments in a large volume has recently been carried out by~\citet{malavasi2020}, using galaxy samples from the Sloan Digital Sky Survey~\citep[SDSS;][]{York2000}, while~\citet{galarraga2020} apply a similar approach to hydrodynamical simulations to derive the expected statistical properties of filaments.